kaikokeke/kaikokeke/packages/environment/common/README.md

 To make this library work, there are some gateways to implement.
 Each gateway documentation will further describe the API and examples for the most common use cases.

 - [EnvironmentStore](./src/lib/application/environment-store.gateway.md): The store that manages the environment properties.
-It's a simple interface that must be implemented to adapt to the store system used in the application.
 - [EnvironmentService](./src/lib/application/environment-service.gateway.md): A service to manage the environment properties.
 It can be used simply by extending from the abstract class.
 - [EnvironmentQuery](./src/lib/application/environment-query.gateway.md): Gets the properties from the environment.
 It can be used simply by extending from the abstract class.
 - [PropertiesSource](./src/lib/application/properties-source.gateway.md): Definition of the source from which to get environment properties asynchronously.